Program Environment Fuzzing: Evaluation

 \subsubsection{\textbf{Performance Metrics}}

-We evaluate the performance of \tool based on two primary metrics: \emph{bug-finding capability} and \emph{code coverage}, as recommended by the fuzzing community \cite{evaluating, reliability}.
-The ultimate metric of a fuzzer is the number of distinct bugs it finds.
-Code coverage serves as a secondary metric.
-Since a fuzzer cannot find bugs in uncovered code, code coverage is important too.
+We evaluate the performance of \tool based on three primary metrics: \emph{bug-finding capability}, \emph{code coverage}, and \emph{fuzzing throughput}.
+As recommended by the fuzzing community \cite{evaluating, reliability}, the ultimate metric of a fuzzer is the number of distinct bugs found.
+Since a fuzzer cannot find bugs in uncovered code, code coverage is important too, and thus serves as a secondary metric.
+While fuzzing throughput is not a mandatory evaluation metric, it may affect the efficacy of a fuzzer.
+We also report throughput to demonstrate the robustness of the fuzzer.